bonsai-rx/machinelearning/docs/articles/LinearDynamicalSystems/lds-getting-started.md

 ### Further Examples

-For examples and demonstrations for how this works, see the [Bonsai - Machine Learning Examples](../../../examples/README.md) section.
+For further examples and demonstrations for how this package works, see the [Bonsai - Machine Learning Examples](../../../examples/README.md) section.